zng-ui/zng/TODO/_current.md

+* Animation lag when text cursor is blinking.
+    - Caret animation uses sleep.

 * Focus example, disable btn in overlay failed once (stop responding? or did not render?)

-* Animation lag when text cursor is blinking.
 * Transitions from light theme to dark on init.
     - Disable animations when changing theme?
 * Continue "#Parallel UI" in `./Performance.md`.